Irish Chicken with Cabbage and Potatoes

 Storing Leftovers

-- Make sure to let the dish cool completely before sealing to avoid condensation.
+- Allow the dish to cool completely before storing.

 Freezing